How To Copyright a Document and Protect Your Work From Theft

 Online copyright infringement proved to be a bigger problem than regular copyright violations.
 In 1998, the U.S. government decided to pass the Digital Millennium Copyright Act (or DMCA), a copyright law that implemented two treaties of the World Intellectual Property Organization.

-DMCA protection is available for both online service providers and copyright owners.
+DMCA protection is available for both online service providers (OSPs) and copyright owners.

-The DMCA offers a safe harbor to online service providers that protects them from copyright infringement liability happening on their platforms.
+The DMCA primarily offers a safe harbor to online service providers that protects them from copyright infringement liability happening on their platforms.
+This means that as long as platforms like YouTube, Twitch, or Google are abiding by certain rules, they are safe from copyright infringement lawsuits.
 These are the requirements they must meet:

-- Only users are allowed to select and upload the content
+- Only their users are allowed to select and upload the content

 - Other users can see that content without modifications by the web host